siberianfox/g2wiki/g2dialect-Consensus-Gcode.md

 This page provides reference information used by the [g2dialect](g2dialect).

 OK, There is no "standard" Gcode, despite multiple attempts to establish one.
-This page collects common Gcode and Mcode uses derived from the following sources:
+These pages collect common Gcode and [Mcode](g2dialect-Consensus-Mcodes) uses derived from the following sources:

 - NIST
 - LinuxCNC